 Lennie Kachingwe – Women’s Support Group Co-ordinator

 Lennie first joined MASYAP in 2008 as the chairlady for the Chilomoni Support Group.
 She co-ordinated home based care for HIV+ individuals, as well as running HIV awareness sessions for her group.
-She has joined MASYAP as our Women’s Support Co-ordinator, taking responsiblity for all 30 groups.
+She joined MASYAP as the Women’s Support Co-ordinator in 2017, taking responsibility for all 31 groups.
 She visits 3 to 5 groups per week to monitor their activities, provide additional HIV support and encourage their growth.

 Luwira Umar – Office Assistant